Who can claim

-You may be able to claim Bereavement Payment if your husband, wife or civil partner had paid their National Insurance contributions (NICs) or their death was caused by their job and either:
+You may be able to claim Bereavement Payment if your husband, wife or civil partner had paid their National Insurance contributions or their death was caused by their job and:

 National Insurance contributions and Bereavement Payment

-When you fill in the claim form you'll be asked to give your late husband, wife or civil partner's National Insurance number and details of their recent employment history.
+When you fill in the claim form you'll be asked to give your late husband's, wife's or civil partner's National Insurance number and details of their recent employment history.

-This will allow the Bereavement Benefit section that deals with your claim to look into their National Insurance record and to work out if you qualify for Bereavement Payment.
+This will allow the Bereavement Benefit section dealing with your claim to look into the National Insurance record and to work out if you qualify for Bereavement Payment.

-You can't get Bereavement Payment if any of the following apply:
+You are not eligible to get Bereavement Payment if any of the following apply:

 - you were divorced from your late husband or wife or the civil partnership had dissolved at the time of the civil partner's death

-- you're living with another person as husband, wife or civil partner
+- you are living with another person as husband, wife or civil partner

 The £2,000 payment is a one-off tax-free lump sum.